100% Uptime SLA, 24/7/365 Live Support & Fast Cloud Servers

-NGINX (pronounced engine x) is an open-source program initially developed as a strong successor to Apache's webserver.
+NGINX (pronounced engine x) is an open-source program initially developed as a strong successor to the Apache web server.

-In 2002, web developers across the Internet set out to create a web server capable of managing tens of thousands of simultaneous web connections, which was considered a necessary benchmark for the modern web to exist.
+In 2002, web developers across the Internet set out to create a web server capable of managing tens of thousands of simultaneous connections to the world wide web, which was considered a necessary benchmark for the modern web to exist.

 Apache is single-threaded, meaning only 1 task can run at a time and every further task spans another process, which consumes memory and CPU.
 NGINX is multithreaded, and this means that NGINX can handle multiple processes (threads) per request, unlike Apache, which is known for its one-thread and multi-process approach.